AndyRama/rails-mister-cocktail/README.md

 ## Rails mister cocktails

-## Work-flow step by step, use a pattern MVC with a DB (ProgreSQL).
+## Work-flow step by step, use a pattern MVC with a DB (PostgreSQL).

 1. Models.
 2. Seed the ingredients